 UNDERSTANDING SOUTH CEBU

 So much of what makes Cebu a top destination in the world is its southern part where lies a circus of nature-based entertainment for both tourists and travelers.
-To name a few, there is the gentle yet ginormous whale sharks that dance along the small waves at the coast of Oslob, the mountain peaks of Dalaguete and Badian that balance through the beaming vastness of Cebu’s horizon, and the majestic cascades of the waterfalls of Samboan that trapeze to a hundred feet drop.
-Simply, South Cebu is an extravaganza of natural wonders!
-And it does not stop there.
-Tourism in the place is fascinatingly alive and sees no sign of slowing down.
-In fact, South Cebu is relentlessly scouting for more attractions.
-With 50+ underdeveloped waterfalls, newly discovered caves, springs, beaches and mountain peaks, what we are enjoying now are but half of a full scale tourism spectacle.
+Witness the gentle yet ginormous whale sharks dance along the small waves off the coast of Oslob, the mountain peaks of Dalaguete and Badian balance through the beaming vastness of Cebu’s horizon, and the majestic cascades of the waterfalls of Samboan trapeze to a hundred feet drop.
+South Cebu is an extravaganza of natural wonders – and it does not stop there!

 (Side note: There are three samples of 1-day itinerary at the last part of this blog post that you can combine for a multi-day itinerary.
-Alternatively, click the links if you are looking for a full Cebu budget travel guide or top 30 tourist spots in Cebu that also cover attractions in the north and other parts of Cebu island.)
+Alternatively, click the links if you are looking for a full Cebu budget travel guide or a layover tour in Mactan Cebu or check out the top 30 tourist spots in Cebu that also cover attractions in the north and other parts of Cebu island.)

 GETTING TO SOUTH CEBU

 Access to South Cebu is via South Bus Terminal which can be reached from Mactan airport through the following options: